Site location and ownership

 Carbon Balanced Programme

-In early 2012, NCI identified 670 acres (271 hectares) of privately owned land neighbouring the pre-existing reserve boundaries.
+In early 2012, NCEcuador identified 670 acres (271 hectares) of privately owned land neighbouring the pre-existing reserve boundaries.
 A mix of well-preserved mature forest, lesser areas of degraded forest and 22 acres (9 hectares) of previously cleared arable land, this site was at risk of sale for conversion to corn cultivation.
-NCI staff used their close relationships with local land owners to intervene and eventually negotiate sale of the property for incorporation into Laipuna Reserve.
+NCEcuador staff used their close relationships with local land owners to intervene and eventually negotiate sale of the property for incorporation into Laipuna Reserve.

 This action was funded through WLT’s Carbon Balanced programme.
 The site has now been fenced, and a conservation management regime put in place.

-By preventing future deforestation and by creating conditions for degraded forest and pre-existing cultivated areas to recover, NCI’s actions reduce future greenhouse gas emissions and will remove carbon dioxide from the atmosphere as vegetation grows.
+By preventing future deforestation and by creating conditions for degraded forest and pre-existing cultivated areas to recover, NCEcuador’s actions reduce future greenhouse gas emissions and will remove carbon dioxide from the atmosphere as vegetation grows.
 These emissions reductions and removals will mitigate unavoidable emissions by corporate supporters of the Carbon Balanced programme.

-NCI has developed good relations with local farmers and residents in the area purchased with funds from WLT's Carbon Balanced programme.
+NCEcuador has developed good relations with local farmers and residents in the area purchased with funds from WLT's Carbon Balanced programme.
 Through dialogue and consultation it has become clear that locals are reluctant to clear forest, but that economic pressure is driving them to do so.
-With NCI's support the farmers have started a conservation group to sustainably manage areas of forest outside the reserve, which is relieving pressure on forest inside the reserve.
+With NCEcuador's support the farmers have started a conservation group to sustainably manage areas of forest outside the reserve, which is relieving pressure on forest inside the reserve.

 Future plans for Laipuna Reserve include expanding the existing scientific and educational facilities to increase understanding of the native biodiversity and to engage further with local communities to ensure the reserve's protection.